 She stuffed the gun back into her holster, and looked to Palmer.
 The latch still hadn’t broken.
 The zombies were almost upon them.

-Roderick still had a few bullets left, but he wasn’t the marksman Annabel was.
+Roderickhad a few bullets left, but he wasn’t the marksman Annabel was.
 She watched him waste three bullets just to put one zombie down.
 She was about to ask him to hand over his gun, but before she had the chance, he ran out of bullets too.

 There were still hundreds of zombies and there was nowhere to go.